code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 and humidity.
 Surface temperature is calculated with a prognostic equation whereas a 2-layers model is used to compute surface humidity.

-The parameter \ref iatsoil in the file \ref atini0.f90 needs to be equal to one to activate the model.
-Then, the source file \ref solvar.f90 is used.
+The parameter \ref cs_glob_atmo_option->ground_model in the file
+\ref cs_user_parameters.cpp needs to be equal to one to activate the model.
+Then, the source file \ref cs_atmo_groun_model.cpp  is used.

-Three variables need to be initialized in the file \ref atini0.f90: deep soil temperature, surface temperature and humidity.
+Three variables need to be initialized in the file \ref cs_user_initialization.cpp: deep ground temperature, surface temperature and humidity.

 The user needs to give the values of the model constants in the file
-\ref solcat.f90: roughness length, albedo, emissivity...
+\ref cs_user_parameters.cpp: roughness length, albedo, emissivity...

 In case of a 3D simulation domain, land use data has to be provided for the domain.
 Values of model constants for the land use categories have also to be